pypa/distlib/docs/reference.rst

       The metadata for the distribution.
 This is a :class:`distlib.metadata.Metadata` instance.

-   .. attribute:: download_url
+   .. attribute:: source_url

-      The download URL for the distribution.
+      The download URL for the source distribution.

+   .. attribute:: digest

+      The digest for the source distribution.
+This is either ``None`` or a 2-tuple consisting of the hashing algorithm and the digest using that algorithm, e.g. ``('sha256', '01234...')``.

    .. attribute:: locator